How I Got Google Antigravity Working Perfectly with WSL

 As a Data Engineer, I spend most of my life in the terminal.
 Whether I'm optimizing Spark queries or building Python-based Gen AI tools (like my recent work on AI-Hub), Windows Subsystem for Linux (WSL) is non-negotiable.
 It gives me the rich ecosystem of Linux with the productivity of Windows.

-Recently, I started exploring Google Antigravity, Google’s new agent-first IDE.
+Recently, I started exploring Google Antigravity IDE, Google’s new agent-first development environment.
 It looks promising for building AI agents, but out of the box, it didn't play nice with my WSL setup.
+With the massive 2.0 ecosystem refresh, Google renamed the binary to antigravity-ide and moved things around, adding some spaces to Windows installation directories that break basic paths.

 TL;DR